What is a user-agent string

 Browsers and web crawlers send a special identification, called the user-agent string, to the website they're accessing.
 This user-agent can be used to tailor the reply, for example: when the user-agent string makes it clear that the website is being accessed on a phone the mobile variant of the website may be returned.
-If the web server software keeps a logs of all visitors to the website it usually also stores the user-agent string to allow identification of the different traffic.
+If the web server software keeps (opens in a new tab) it usually also stores the user-agent string to allow identification of the different traffic.

 By default, ContentKing sends this user-agent string when making requests: